 It also has a non-hinged power hub cover like the Classic and Classic Plus.

 The model comes with a white nylon-coated flat beater and dough hook.
 It also features a 6-wire whisk and includes a pour shield.
 The pour shield keeps ingredients from splashing while adding them during a mixing cycle.

 KitchenAid Artisan Mini

 The KitchenAid Artisan Mini is a 3.5-quart tilt-head mixer that comes in nine colors (the availability of those colors varies by retailer).
 Unlike its larger counterpart, the Artisan, the Mini offers “Soft Start” to keep ingredients from splashing.

-Even though it’s small, it offers a powerful 250-watt motor.
+Even though it’s small, it offers a powerful 250-watt direct current (DC) motor.
 That’s enough power to mix dough for five dozen cookies or a pound of ground meat for your favorite meatloaf recipe.